rmorabia/radhika.dev/_posts/2014-07-07-whats-it-like-to-have-glasses.md

 categories: notes
 ---

 I was diagonosed with heavy [astigmatism](https://en.wikipedia.org/wiki/Astigmatism) a few weeks ago and had to get glasses.
-Here's my experience going from practically never using glasses to having to wear lasses for extended periods of time every day.
+Here's my experience going from practically never using glasses to having to wear glasses for extended periods of time every day.

 ## Day 1: July 7th, 2014